The Art of Value Investing

 —Terence Odean, University of California, Berkeley

 “Once we take ownership of an idea—whether it’s related to politics or sports or investing—a lot of changes take place.
 We probably fall in love with the idea more than we should.
 We value it for more than it’s worth.
 And quite often, we have trouble letting go of it because we can’t stand the idea of its loss.
 What are you left with then?
 A rigid and unyielding ideology that can be quite detrimental to clear thought.”

 “When management really makes us angry, we put the file in a drawer for a while and just don’t do anything.
 We try not to sell just because we’re angry.
 If you sell when you’re angry, you can imagine everybody else who sells that way reaches the point of exasperation at exactly the same time.
 That’s the kind of thing that creates at least a trading bottom.
 Better to sit on it for some time, and even if you still hate what the company’s doing, you’re probably going to get a better chance to get out.”

 —David Einhorn, Greenlight Capital

 “Buying bargains is the sweet spot for value investors, although how small a discount one might accept can be subject to debate.
 Selling is more difficult because it involves securities that are closer to fully priced.
 As with buying, investors need a discipline for selling.
 First, sell targets, once set, should be regularly adjusted to reflect all currently available information.
 Second, individual investors must consider tax consequences.
 Third, whether or not an investor is fully invested may influence the urgency of raising cash from a stockholding as it approaches full valuation.
 The availability of better bargains might also make one a more eager seller.
-Finally, value investors should completely exit a security by the time it reaches full value; owning overvalued securities is the realm of speculators.”
+Finally, value investors should completely exit a security by the time it reaches full value; owning overvalued securities is the realm

 —Seth Klarman, The Baupost Group